Directory | Explanation | Site Map

 [Top]

-Leon Podles's insights can be extended to other contemporary Protestant and Jewish settings, since feminizing forces are evident among them too.
+Leon Podles's insights, I believe, can be extended to other contemporary Protestant and Jewish settings, where feminizing forces are evident as well.

-• In other public venues, note how often music performances are the big draw at church services and evangelistic outreaches — not the preaching of Scripture.
-These events emphasize emotionally-stirring music often accompanied by sensually-dressed singers and dancers.
+- In other public venues, note how often music performances, with bands, are the big draw at church services and evangelistic outreaches — not the preaching of Scripture.
+These events emphasize emotionally-stirring music sometimes accompanied by sensually-dressed singers and dancers.

-• Attend services at some churches, where the worship program consists of fanned emotions and submissiveness to an alpha-leader (male or female) who dispenses Spiritual power invading the attendees.
+- Attend services at some churches, where the worship program consists of fanned emotions and submissiveness to an alpha-leader (male or female) who dispenses Spiritual power invading the attendees.
 Passivity (emotional and bodily feeling) and uncritical thinking are the norm.
-This yielding feminine mindset is central to the religion Spiritanity.
+Such a yielding feminine mindset is central to the religion Spiritanity.

 [Top]